nikitavoloboev/data/sharing/my-workflow.md

 - [2Do](../macOS/apps/2do.md) - Personal day-to-day tasks.
 Every task is actionable.
 - [Trello](../macOS/apps/trello.md) - Public and personal boards used for different projects centered around my one [Focus](../focusing/focusing.md) board.
-- [Bee](https://www.neat.io/bee/) - GitHub issues.
-All issues I want to work on soon are put into **Next** queue and I work through each one, one by one.

 ## Time management

-- [Fantastical](../macOS/apps/fantastical.md) - I plan work for the entire day ahead and my day is primarily guided by the events I create.
+- [Fantastical](../macOS/apps/fantastical.md) - I plan events in advance for entire day ahead and my day is primarily guided by these events.
 I use **Week** view with **5 days** from current day shown in the app.
 This gives me a perspective on what deadlines I have soon to complete and I can adjust my events as necessary and plan accordingly.
 - [Timing](../macOS/apps/timing.md) - Track all time I spend there.
 I automate as much of the tracking as possible so Timing learns from what I do and it's easy to fill out the sections after.

 ## Knowledge Indexing